Transcription into Chinese characters: Regional differences

 Mainland China, Singapore and Malaysia use simplified characters in its transcriptions, while Taiwan, Hong Kong and Macau typically use traditional characters.
 In addition, transcriptions used in Chinese speaking regions sometimes differ from official transcriptions.
-For example "Hawaii" (哈瓦伊 Hāwǎyī) is rendered as 夏威夷 Xiàwēiyí in most Chinese-language media while New Zealand (新西兰 Xīnxīlán) is transcribed by Taiwan media as 紐西蘭 Niǔxīlán.
+For example "Hawaii" (哈瓦伊 pinyin) is rendered as 夏威夷 pinyin in most Chinese-language media while New Zealand (新西兰 pinyin) is transcribed by Taiwan media as 紐西蘭 pinyin.

 In general, mainland China tends to preserve the pronunciation of names deriving from their language of origin while Taiwan often transcribes them according to the English pronunciation.
-For example, the Russian President Vladimir Putin is known as 普京 Pǔjīng in mainland sources after the native Russian pronunciation /[ˈputʲɪn]/, whereas the name is rendered as 普丁 Pǔdīng in Taiwan.
+For example, the Russian President Vladimir Putin is known as 普京 pinyin in mainland sources after the native Russian pronunciation /[ˈputʲɪn]/, whereas the name is rendered as 普丁 pinyin in Taiwan.
 Meanwhile, Hong Kong and Macau transcribe names using Cantonese pronunciations, although this has become less common following their handovers.

 Cantonese transcriptions are now frequently cribbed from the mainland, even if the transcription's local pronunciation does not match up with the original language.
 For example, sources in Hong Kong and Macau follow the mainland transcription 普京 for Putin, even though its Cantonese pronunciation being Póugīng.

 In 2016, a controversy arose in Hong Kong when protestors petitioned Nintendo to reverse its decision of converting the Hong Kong names of over 100 Pokémon into the mainland Chinese equivalents of their names, including its most famous character Pikachu.
-In the first half of 2016, Nintendo announced that it would change Pikachu's name from its original Cantonese name, Béikāchīu 比卡超, to Pèihkāyāu in favor of fitting the Mandarin pronunciation, Píkǎqiū 皮卡丘, in the most recent series of Pokémon games, Pokémon Sun and Moon, in order to standardize marketing in the Greater China region.
+In the first half of 2016, Nintendo announced that it would change Pikachu's name from its original Cantonese name, Béikāchīu 比卡超, to Pèihkāyāu in favor of fitting the Mandarin pronunciation, pinyin 皮卡丘, in the most recent series of Pokémon games, Pokémon Sun and Moon, in order to standardize marketing in the Greater China region.